ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `double` | PI/2    |

 Description
-:   The angular threshold to reject edges’ angles if greater than this w.r.t. starting pose, when `use_orientation_threshold: true`.
+:   The angular threshold to reject edges' angles if greater than this w.r.t. starting pose, when `use_orientation_threshold: true`.

 ## GoalPoseOrientationScorer

-This edge scoring plugin will score a an edge with terminus of the goal node (vector from start->goal) based on its angular proximity to the goal pose’s orientation.
+This edge scoring plugin will score a an edge with terminus of the goal node (vector from start->goal) based on its angular proximity to the goal pose's orientation.
 This will either score a weighted-angular distance or reject traversals that are outside of a set threshold to force the route to go down a particular direction (i.e. direction robot wants to be facing).

 ### **`orientation_weight`**